-MUS 120 | Music Appreciation: GT-AH1 Lecture Credit: 3
+MUS 120 | Music Appreciation: GT-AH1

 Covers the basic materials of music, musical forms, media, genres and musical periods.
 Emphasizes the development of tools for intelligent listening and appreciation.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH1
+This course is one of the Statewide Guaranteed Transfer

-Prerequisite: Demonstrated college readiness in English (CCD.edu/ CollegeReady)
+Prerequisite: Demonstrated college readiness in English (CCD.edu/CollegeReady)